For independent restaurants and small groups using Google Maps and TripAdvisor.

 A) Google-First Playbook (locals and walk-ins)

-Goal: Rank in the Local Pack for your primary cuisine + neighborhood queries and convert via calls/directions.
+Goal: Improve local visibility for your primary cuisine + neighborhood queries and convert via calls and directions.

 Cadence & Tasks